katanai888/BioMAD/README.md

 1. **Wrong Formats:** Legacy software expects fixed files, but modern apps capture data in raw, continuous streams (like JSON or CSV dumps).
 2. **Naming Confusion:** Different watches use different names for the same thing (one calls it `accel_x`, another calls it `acceleration_X`).

-**biomad** fixes this by giving you a simple setup screen where you can instantly match any device's data labels to a unified system.
+**BioMAD** fixes this by giving you a simple setup screen where you can instantly match any device's data labels to a unified system.

 ---